What Happens to Your Body When You Stop Drinking Alcohol

 Some long-term benefits of abstaining from alcohol include:

 - Reduced risk of cancer: Alcohol is known to cause several types of cancer, especially when it is used heavily for a long time.
-When you stop drinking, you reduce your risk for getting cancer later in life.
+When you stop drinking, you reduce your risk of getting cancer later in life.

 - Reduced risk of heart disease: Alcohol is also known to cause heart disease and other cardiovascular issues.
 Not drinking helps to regulate blood pressure and reduce fatty build-up in the arteries and heart, which means less risk for major issues like heart attack down the road.